 - Nancy Vish, PhD, RN, NEA-BC, FACHE, President/Chief Nursing Officer, Baylor Jack and Jane Hamilton Heart and Vascular Hospital

-- Liz Youngblood, President, Baylor Specialty Health Centers and Our Children’s House at Baylor
+- Liz Youngblood, President, Baylor Specialty Hospital & Our Children’s House at Baylor

 Recognized Among America’s Top Health Care Providers

 - Baylor University Medical Center at Dallas, the System's flagship hospital, has been named one of America's Best Hospitals by U.S. News & World Report for 20 years and ranked No.1 hospital in Dallas/Fort Worth.

-- Seven Baylor hospitals have ranked among the top 1% nationwide on the U.S. News & World Report Best Hospitals Metro Area list for Dallas-Fort Worth.
+- Three medical centers listed among U.S. News & World Report America's Best Hospitals Metro Area for Dallas/Fort Worth.